catsmoker/cs_script/README.md

 The script is designed to run on Windows 10 & 11 (64-bit only).

 ### Recommendation
+- The `.cmd` file is outdated and no longer supported.
 - It is recommended to use the provided `.ps1` script for streamlined execution.